Best Channel 4 dramas in November 2024

 Animation | Sci-Fi & Fantasy | Action & Adventure

-Summary:An amnesiac named Elle tracks down the people responsible for her violent past in order to crack open the truth about her identity.
+Summary:An animated series that takes place 17 years before the film Blade Runner 2049.
+It introduces an amnesiac named Elle, who wakes up with extraordinary - and deadly - skills.
+She sets off on a mission to track down the people responsible for her violent past in order to crack open the truth about her identity.

-Why you should watch: It’s the Blade Runner universe rendered through anime, with eclectic names like Brian Cox, Jessica Henwick, Stephen Root and Barkhad Abdi lending their voices to the English-language version.
-An “engrossing sci-fi neo-noir revenge story”, Polygon singled out its “atmospheric composition”.
+Why you should watch: It’s the Blade Runner universe rendered through anime, with high-profile names such as Brian Cox, Jessica Henwick, Stephen Root and Barkhad Abdi lending their voices to the English-language version (the original is Japanese).
+According to Polygon it's an "engrossing, sci-fi, neo-noir revenge story", which the publication singled out for its "atmospheric composition".

 Available now